 - Continuous delivery and rapid changes: Frequent code deployments mean that vulnerabilities can be introduced (or reintroduced) at any time, making periodic or even continuous testing essential.

 - API-driven architecture: SaaS products often rely heavily on APIs for integrations, mobile apps, and partner services.
-These APIs can become high-value targets if they lack proper authentication, input validation, or rate limiting.
+These APIs can become high-value targets, which is why dedicated API penetration testing is a core part of any SaaS engagement.

 - Cloud-native infrastructure: SaaS security extends beyond application logic to cloud configurations, storage services, identity and access management (IAM), and network segmentation.
 Misconfigurations in these areas can expose entire environments.